 Undergraduate Student Services & Advising: (651) 962-5544

-Graduate students in either the Full-time or Evening UST MBA programs may choose to specialize in Accounting.
+Graduate students in either the Full-time Flex MBA or Part-time Flex MBA programs may choose to specialize in Accounting.
 This combination gives students the solid business education of an MBA as well as advanced skills in the accounting profession.

 Another graduate option is the MS Degree in Accountancy that provides students with a fast-track course to a career in accounting.
 Designed for those with an undergraduate accounting major, this program provides students with the added credential of a graduate degree while meeting the 150-hour requirement as mandated by the Minnesota Board of Accountancy.